hdoedens/LanternPowerMonitor/README.md

 # LanternPowerMonitor - Local
 This Lantern Power Monitor fork is a Raspberry Pi service and Java Web Service, that allow you to monitor every electrical breaker in your house, regardless of how many panels or breakers you have.
-It can be managed using a web interface and it only sends the data to a local MQTT hub.
+It can be managed using a web interface and it only sends the data to a local MQTT broker (for example Mosquitto MQTT in Home Assistant).
 <br><br>
 The official website has a lot of technical information:
 <br>